 - 1 cup MSG-free broth or stock of any kind

 - 1 tbsp all purpose flour can use gluten free

 - 1/2 tbsp fresh lemon thyme leaves regular thyme is also ok

 - 1/2 tbsp fresh rosemary, chopped

-Preheat oven to 425 degrees.
-Pat chicken till dry and remove any giblets.
+Preheat oven to 425 degrees F. Pat chicken till dry and remove any giblets.
 Place chicken in a large roasting pan, breast side up with wings tucked.
-Stuff the cavity with lemongrass stalks, garlic, shallots, a handful of the lemon thyme bunch.
+Stuff the cavity garlic, shallots, a handful of herbs.
 Tie legs together with a kitchen string.
-Coat the chicken with olive oil and softened butter then season with freshly cracked black pepper and salt - I used about a teaspoon each.
+Carefully lift the skin, sliding your fingers under to loosen it.
+Rub softened butter or oil underneath then on top of the skin, all around the chicken.
+Season with freshly cracked black pepper and salt - I used about 1/2 teaspoon each.
 Cook on the middle rack for 1 hour and 5 minutes and then check.
-Chicken should be a temperature of 165 degrees when inserted into the largest part of the thigh - not touching the bone.
+Chicken should be a temperature of 165 degrees when inserted in between the thigh and breast - not touching the bone.